AfonsoCFonseca/PuzzleBubble-Game/README.md

 The Grid is a singleton class created for managing all the pieces besides the player piece.
 It has a 2 dimensions array of Piece representing the group of pieces displayed on the map, where the x changes depending on the y position, creating a proper map pattern.
 The creation is made by a randomizer of ints to pick a color when instantiating.
 The Grid is also responsible for storing invisible Pieces in the array, to represent the empty space where the player piece will fit once shooted by the player.
 This class also converts the player pieces to grid piece
+This class is also responsible for checking for matches when the player shots a new piece

 ---------------------------------------------------------------
 # Development